-Surprise your valentine with a colorful bouquet of creatures from the Mesozoic era.
+Surprise your loved one with a colorful bouquet of creatures from the Mesozoic era.
 This plush gift includes six dinosaurs in all, including Tyrannosaurus rex, Triceratops and Apatosaurus.
 Then, you can get into a lively (but loving) discussion about whether the long-necked sauropods Apatosaurus and Brontosaurus are from the same genus, or whether they are completely different and need a new family tree.

 The bouquet can be purchased at ThinkGeek, and costs $50.
 (Photo credit: ThinkGeek)